tonya11en/rook/Documentation/filesystem.md

             # path: /some/path/inside/cephfs
 ```

-You now have a docker registry which is HA with persistent storage.
+After creating it with `kubectl create -f kube-registry.yaml`, you now have a docker registry which is HA with persistent storage.

 #### Kernel Version Requirement
 If the Rook cluster has more than one filesystem and the application pod is scheduled to a node with kernel version older than 4.7, inconsistent results may arise since kernels older than 4.7 do not support specifying filesystem namespaces.